-The evolution of the Montreal Protocol indicates that all the developed and developing countries have been playing a vital role for meeting the challenging tasks of phasing-out of production and consumption of the Ozone Depleting Substances (ODSs).
-Countries across the globe have been making all efforts for early recovery of the Ozone layer to the pre-1980 level and to save the planet from lethal Ultraviolet-B radiations.
+The Montreal Protocol on Substances that Deplete the Ozone Layer is a landmark agreement that has successfully reduced the global production and consumption of ozone depleting substances (ODSs).
+Countries across the globe have been making all efforts for early recovery of the Ozone layer to the pre-1980 level.
+Together, they have established a successful ozone protection regime, with sound scientific knowledge, serving as the basis for appropriate policies and action.